 The Pediatric Emergency Medicine (PEM) Fellowship program is offered by Wake Forest University School of Medicine and Atrium Health Wake Forest Baptist Medical Center through the Department of Emergency Medicine.
 This fellowship was first accredited by the Accreditation Council of Graduate Medical Education in 2007.

 Two positions per year are offered to physicians who anticipate completion of residency training in either emergency medicine (EM) or pediatrics.
 There is a two-year curriculum for EM residency graduates and a three-year curriculum for pediatric residency graduates.

-The majority of clinical time will be spent in the 24-bed pediatric emergency department of Brenner Children's Hospital (co-located on the campus of the Medical Center), a Level I trauma center seeing approximately 33,000 patients under the age of 18 every year.
+The majority of clinical time will be spent in the 24-bed pediatric emergency department of Brenner Children's Hospital (co-located on the campus of the Medical Center), a Level I trauma and Level 1 burn center seeing approximately 37,000 patients under the age of 18 every year.

 Other rotations include: